 - Western countries are also exploring the idea of allowing Muslims to apply Islamic law in familial and financial disputes.
 In late 2008, Britain officially allowed sharia tribunals governing marriage, divorce, and inheritance to make legally binding decisions if both parties agreed.
 The new system is in line with separate mediation allowed for Anglican and Jewish communities in England.
 Criminal law remains under the gavel of the existing legal system.
 Supporters of this initiative, such as the former archbishop of Canterbury, Rowan Williams, argued that it would help maintain social cohesion in European societies increasingly divided by religion.
 However, some research suggests the process to be discriminatory toward women.

 - Sharia has become a topic of political concern in the United States in recent years.
-The state of Oklahoma passed a ballot measure in November 2010 to ban the use of sharia law in court cases, which supporters are calling a "preemptive strike against Islamic law."
+The state of Oklahoma passed a ballot measure in November 2010 to ban the use of sharia law in court cases, which supporters said was "a necessary preemptive strike" against Islamic law.

-- Several opponents of the construction of new mosques around the United States, including one near Ground Zero, have cited fear of the spread of sharia as a reason for opposition.
+- Several opponents of the construction of new mosques around the United States, including one near Ground Zero in lower Manhattan, have cited fear of the spread of sharia as a reason for their opposition.
 And about a third of Americans in an August 2010 Newsweek poll suspected U.S. President Barack Obama sympathizes with Islamist goals (PDF) to impose sharia.

-- Government under God.
-In those Muslim countries where Islam is the official religion listed in the constitution, sharia is declared to be a source, or the source, of the laws.
+- Government Under God.
+In those Muslim countries where Islam is the official religion, sharia is declared to be a source, or the source, of the laws.
 Examples include Saudi Arabia, Kuwait, Bahrain, Yemen, and the United Arab Emirates, where the governments derive their legitimacy from Islam.
 In Pakistan, Iran, and Iraq, among others, it is also forbidden to enact legislation that is antithetical to Islam.
 The crafting of new constitutions following the ouster of long-time rulers in Libya, Egypt, and Tunisia has led to a discussion about the role of Islamic law in a democracy.
-Similar debates occurred during the crafting of the Afghanistan and Iraq constitutions.
+Similar debates occurred during the crafting of the Afghanistan and Iraq constitutions in recent years.

 Modern Economies and Sharia